An accident at work could leave a worker exposed to chlorine gas poisoning.

 - Exposure to excessive levels of chlorine can cause irritation and burning in the eyes and even damage them seriously leading to temporary loss of vision.

 - The skin can be damaged due to exposure to the chemical.
-This may include destruction of tissues, and burning and irritation of the skin.
+This may include the destruction of tissues and burning and irritation of the skin.

 - The harmful exposure may lead to a condition known as reactive airways dysfunction syndrome or RADS.